Tiloup-dev/Quarantine-Programming-Language/README.md

 # Quarantine-Programming-Language
 Scripting language that uses an interpreter to be executed.

+If you ask why the name, it is because the first versions of the program was made when the COVID-19 pandemia was present.

 # How to use
 Install .NET Core 3.1 Runtime for your Operating System (Link:https://dotnet.microsoft.com/download/)